ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
 (A blank line is any line that looks like a blank line; a line containing nothing but spaces or tabs is considered blank.)
 Normal paragraphs should not be indented with spaces or tabs.

-To insert a simple `<br>`-type line break rather than start a new paragraph, simply finish your text with two spaces, followed by a _single_ carriage return.
+To insert a simple `<br>` line break rather than start a new paragraph, simply finish your text with two spaces, followed by a _single_ carriage return.

 ### Headers